srij1234/block-chain-project/README.md

 you can chat with people all over the world anonymously.

-step 8:enter text and click on enter.
+step 8:enter text and click on "SEND".

 you are ready to use the app.